Alagnak Wild River

 The permitting process can take up to 90 days.
 Applications for summer field work should be submitted by March 31.

-If your research requires exceptions or special conditions to any of the above documents, please ensure that you communicate those needs with the research permit coordinator.
+If your research requires exceptions or special conditions, please ensure that you communicate those needs to the research permit coordinator.
 Special curatorial requirements also apply.